gsantner/memetastic/README.md

 ## Licensing
-The app itself is licensed GPL v3.
+The code of the app is licensed GPL v3.
 For more licensing informations, see [`licenses.html`](/app/src/main/res/raw/licenses.html).
 If one or more meme template (/font) violates copyright laws and you want them to be removed, please open a issue on GitHub and they will get removed as soon as possible.
 Note that memes are pretty sure free advertisments for what's in the picture (so for you or your company).